 9. NEVER try to guess the postage.
 Instead take it to the post office and give it to the postal worker.
 They will weigh it and stamp it for you so that it is sure to get to where it needs to go and you will not have to deal with the inconvenient and unnecessary delay of having it sent back to your residence due to insufficient postage.

 10. NEVER include a picture of yourself in the package or print it on your cover letter.
 While it may seem like a good idea to put a face to a name in order to make your work more memorable, this is a counterproductive step.
 You are not applying for a job or selling yourself, but rather you are selling your writing.
 While it is inappropriate for editors to discriminate based on race, religion or ability, you never know how your image may impact their opinion of your writing.
 Maybe you look just like an editors ex wife which will conjure negative thoughts, even before he begins reading your manuscript.
-Or maybe you are wearing a star of David necklace and the editor happens to be Muslim.
 You just never know how preconceived and even subconscious biases will affect an editor’s opinion upon seeing your picture, thus impacting their decision of whether or not to publish your work.
 So leave your picture out, as attractive as it might be (yes, you are a beautiful person) and let your writing speak for itself.